zulip/zulip/docs/subsystems/hashchange-system.md

   garbage-collected by the server, meaning the browser can no longer get real-time updates altogether.
 In this case, the browser auto-reloads immediately in order to reconnect.
-We have coded an unsuspend trigger (based on some clever time logic) that ensures we check immediately when a client unsuspends; grep for `unsuspend` to see the code.
+We have coded an unsuspend callback (based on some clever time logic) that ensures we check immediately when a client unsuspends; grep for `watchdog` to see the code.
 * If a new version of the server has been deployed, we want to reload the browser so that it will start running the latest code.
 However,